Plan Your Visit

 What should I do if I am feeling unwell/unable to attend a concert?

-Patrons should stay home if they are experiencing a fever or any COVID-19 symptoms, or have had close contact with anyone who is confirmed or is suspected of having COVID-19.
-If you are unable to attend a concert due to the described health concerns above, please contact our office directly at (831) 427-2227 to receive a credit on your Kuumbwa account towards a future concert.
+Patrons should stay home if they are experiencing a fever or any COVID-19 symptoms, have tested positive for COVID-19, or have had close contact with anyone who is confirmed or is suspected of having COVID-19.
+If you are unable to attend a concert due to the described health concerns above, you may wish to transfer your ticket(s) to another party.
+Please contact our office directly at (831) 427-2227 or firstname.lastname@example.org to make a ticket transfer.
+For independently-produced events, please reach out to the presenter directly.

 Have your refund or ticketing policies changed?